 OpenAI Codex

-Good team runway through cloud delegation, code review, workspace controls, usage monitoring, and enterprise governance options.
+Good team runway through cloud delegation, code review, remote control, workspace controls, usage monitoring, and enterprise governance options.

 Claude Code

-Strong for teams that want seat choices, administration, controlled connectors, and deeper enterprise monitoring options.
+Strong for teams that want seat choices, administration, controlled connectors, managed version policies, telemetry labels, and deeper enterprise monitoring options.

 OpenAI Codex